gruncode/A-4km-espnow/README.md

 Communication Flow

 Transmitter (TX) Operation:
-Cycles through WiFi channels (1→6→13) spending 1000ms on each Broadcasts "ALARM!" messages every 5ms while on each channel Logs transmission statistics for each channel
+Cycles through WiFi channels (1→6→13) spending 1000ms on each.
+Broadcasts "ALARM!" messages every 5ms while on each channel.
+Logs transmission statistics for each channel.

 Receiver (RX) Operation:
-Rapidly hops between channels (every 20ms) to catch transmissions Counts received messages across all channels
+Rapidly hops between channels (every 20ms) to catch transmissions.
+Counts received messages across all channels.
-Reports reception statistics every 3 seconds
+Reports reception statistics every 3 seconds.

 How to Use This Code